ankitects/anki-manual/src/deck-options.md

 ### Compute Minimum Recommended Retention

-attempt to find the desired retention value that leads to the most material learnt, in the least amount of time.
-To accurately simulate your learning process, this feature requires a minimum of 400+ reviews.
+Compute minimum recommended retention (CMRR) attempt to find the desired retention value that leads to the most material learnt, in the least amount of time.
+To accurately simulate your learning process, CMRR requires a minimum of 400+ reviews.
 The calculated number can serve as a reference when deciding what to set your desired retention to.
 You may wish to choose a higher desired retention, if you’re willing to trade more study time for a greater recall rate.
 However, setting your desired retention lower than the minimum is not recommended, as you'll spend more time studying than necessary.

-#### Learning and Re-learning Steps
+#### Learning and Relearning Steps

 (Re)learning steps of 1+ days are not recommended when using FSRS.
 The main reason they were popular with the legacy SM-2 scheduler is because repeatedly